Gwen Plumb: Radio and theatre

-Plumb had a long career in the theatre, was a cast member of the debut season of the Old Tote Theatre Company, travelled extensively overseas to interview celebrities for her own radio programme, and once quipped that she "played in just about every form of public entertainment except the circus".
+Plumb had a long career in the theatre, starting from 1930 and was a cast member of the debut season of the Old Tote Theatre Company, and once quipped that she "played in just about every form of public entertainment except the circus".

+Television

+Plumb appeared in some early Australian drama such as Adventure Unlimited.

 She is probably best remembered for the Australian soap opera The Young Doctors as Ada Simmonds for its entire November 1976 – March 1983 run.
-She released a cook book, What's Cooking with Ada, under her characters name in 1980.
+She released a cook book, What's Cooking with Ada, under her character’s name in 1980.
 Other notable roles were in the mini-series The Harp in the South and Poor Man's Orange in the mid-1980s.
 She acted in Neighbours as Mrs. Forbes in 1985, appearing in scenes opposite Alan Dale, with whom she had starred in The Young Doctors.

 She later played the key role of in the serial Richmond Hill as Mum Foote in 1988.
 Having agreed to act in the planned new series, Plumb was offered, and played in the pilot of another proposed series Home and Away as Doris Peters.
 When Home and Away also went into production, Plumb opted to honour her earlier agreement to do Richmond Hill.
 The role of Mum Foote had been specially written with her in mind by show creator, Reg Watson.
-Richmond Hill had a run of just 12 months, and Plumb stayed with the series for all of that time; Home and Away on the other hand is still running today.
-In 1995 Plumb returned to Home and Away for a number of episodes, playing a different character.
+Richmond Hill had a run of just 12 months, and Plumb stayed with the series for all of that time.
+In 1995, Plumb returned to Home and Away for a number of episodes, playing a different character.

 Plumb also appeared in the mini-series Stark, based on Ben Elton's novel of the same name.

 Personal life

-Plumb's lifelong partner was Australian radio, stage and screen actress Thelma Scott, best known for serial Number 96 as pompous socialite Clair Houghton.
+Plumb's lifelong partner was Australian radio, stage and screen actress Thelma Scott, best known for playing pompous socialite Clair Houghton in the TV series Number 96.

-Plumb wrote her autobiography, Plumb Crazy which was published by Pan Macmillan in 1994.
+Plumb's autobiography, Plumb Crazy was published by Pan Macmillan in 1994.

+In 1990, Plumb had a large growth removed from her colon and lower bowel.
+She began rehearsing for a production of Arsenic and Old Lace two months later, which left her exhausted.
+She felt that she had never fully recovered from the surgery.
+In April 1996, she fell and broke her pelvis.
+In September 2000, Plumb fell while she was getting ready for bed and broke her hip.
+Upon hearing the news, producer and television mogul Reg Grundy filled her hospital room with flowers.

+Plumb died on 5 June 2002, aged 89, at her home in Kirribilli.